ivancardozo11/SyncChimp/README.md

 * The application layer (services/):
 Contains the application logic that processes user requests.
 It communicates with the data layer to perform CRUD operations on the database.
 It's responsible for implementing business rules and orchestrating the data retrieval and data processing.

-* The data layer (database/):
-Is responsible for interacting with the database to manage and retrieve data.
-It provides an abstraction layer between the application layer and the database, which makes it easier to work with and manage the database.
-It's responsible for data storage and retrieval, and for maintaining data consistency.easier to manage and maintain the application, and allows the development team to focus on developing each layer without worrying about the underlying infrastructure.

 # Structure explanation:

 ###  api/:
 Contains the files necessary to implement the presentation layer of the architecture.
 Includes drivers, routes, and services for contact synchronization functionality.

-###  database/:
-Contains the files necessary to implement the data storage layer of the architecture.
-Includes database configuration, migrations and seeders.

 ### docker/:
 Contains the files needed to deploy the application in containers.
 It includes Dockerfiles for each container needed and a docker-compose.yml file to orchestrate the containers.